Svagtlys/3D-Modeling/README.md

 # 3D-Modeling

-This holds all of my Unity and Blender projects.
+This holds all of my Blender projects.